smislam/zerolog/README.md

 # Simple Request and Response Logger for APIs

 This example demonstrates how all Request and Reponses for all API calls can be logged using Spring Boot.
+It also masks sensitive data based on your requirements.

 *NOTE: Please do NOT log PII Data!*